1. Reduces key noise

 6. Greatly reduces maintenance costs

-In a humid environment youll notice key play, irritating metal noises, and the pads will shift to a slightly different position because the body increases slightly in length.
-The screw and key gets worn out over time.
-As soon as the humidity is reduced, the body shrinks, the distance between the posts are reduced and keys can get stuck or screws can turn themselves out.
+In a humid environment, you'll notice key play, irritating metal noises, and the pads will shift to a slightly different position because the body increases slightly in length.
+The screw and key get worn out over time.
+As soon as the humidity is reduced, the body shrinks, the distance between the posts is reduced and keys can get stuck or screws can turn themselves out.